 There’s also a playground on site, which we used after a later dinner.
 It was great to have the kids get out the last of their energy over there.

 Near the playground is a cute little sandy beach with a swimming area denoted by yellow pipes.
 My kids loved this area and begged to go back again and again.
 There’s also a volleyball net on the beach.
-We stayed over Memorial Day weekend and were pleasantly surprised when the owner came by our campsite to tell us about the beach party to celebrate the holiday.
+We stayed over Memorial Day weekend our first time and were pleasantly surprised when the owner came by our campsite to tell us about the beach party to celebrate the holiday.
 We had so much fun!
 They transformed the beach into a slip-n-slide and had a DJ blasting awesome music.
 It was the quincentennial summer beach party and so fun and relaxing.
 I loved that the owners were in the water and having just as much fun as their guests.

 Water Fun